 Sources: Sail; Scope of Soviet Activity; Cadre; Figueres List; XV BDE; RGASPI; (obituary) The Volunteer, Volume 22, No. 3, Summer 2000, p.
 20; L-W Tree Ancestry.
 Code A

 Obituary: During his first year at Harvard Law School, Saul participated in protests against a German ship that flew the swastika, for which he was beaten and arrested, and became hooked on political action.
-He joined the Young Communist League and on graduation, instead of going into law, he went into the Chicago steel mills to organize the workers.
+He joined the Young Communist League and upon graduation, instead of going into law, he went into the Chicago steel mills to organize the workers.
 Trained as a sniper, he served with the MacKenzie-Papineau battalion and was wounded at both Teruel and the Ebro.
-After returning home, he was unable to pursue the law.
+After returning home, he was unable to pursue law school.
 The character committee of the bar association would not approve him because of his service in Spain.
-He also had difficulty gaining entry into the U.S. military during World War II, though he enlisted in the navy as an electronics trainee.
+He also had difficulty gaining entry into the U.S. military during World War II, though he enlisted in the Navy as an Electronics Trainee.
 He later practiced law in New York.
 After retirement, he remained active in political movements, including the Nuclear Freeze ballot proposition in Suffolk County.
 He was an enthusiastic supporter of the new Labor party and was involved in the Suffolk Health Advisory Committee, which defends local health centers for low-income people.
 Saul Friedberg, lawyer and activist, died May 15, 2000, at 87.